 The COVID-19 outbreak has presented California healthcare workers whose licenses have been suspended or revoked with an unprecedented opportunity to advance their careers.
-Due to the COVID-19 pandemic California respiratory therapists (as well as nurses, physicians, nurse practitioners, physicians’ assistants and the like) are in high demand.
+If you’re a California respiratory therapist, you are likely in high demand.

-Our offices at Lucy S. McAllister Licensing Law stand ready to assist California Healthcare professionals such as respiratory therapists who wish to reenter the workforce and reestablish their right to practice their medical, nursing, behavioral health or emergency provider professions at a critically important time as the result of the COVID-19 pandemic.
+Our offices at Lucy S. McAllister Licensing Law stand ready to assist California Healthcare professionals such as respiratory therapists who wish to reenter the workforce and reestablish their right to practice their medical, nursing, behavioral health or emergency provider professions.

 Respiratory Care Board of California Disciplinary Actions